antifessional/p6-log-zmq/README.md

     $c.set-domains-filter(| @domains) if @domains;
     $c.run($prefix);

-current implemention print the received messaged to stdin. other backends can be added with the following methods:
+current implemention print the received messaged to stdout. other backends can be added with the following methods:

   * add-zmq-handler( &f:(:$content, :$timestamp, :$level, :$domain, :$target) )